Stop the Payment Card!

 Contact & Donations

 We are an open structure and meet regularly to coordinate the next steps.
-Are you interested in taking action against the payment card?
-Then join one of our next meetings or get in touch with us.
+Are you interested in becoming active against the payment card?
+Then come to one of our next meetings or get in touch with us.

 Contact